adam-maj/robotics/README.md

   <i>Examples of robotic systems modeled in MuJoCo.</i>
 </p>

-Training control policies comes with the challenge of transferring policies from simulation to reality, known as the **sim-to-real problem**.
+Training simulated control policies comes with the challenge of transferring policies from simulation to reality, known as the **sim-to-real problem**.

 Any inaccuracies in the simulation software itself magnify errors in the policy as it is used in the real world.
 In particular, RL policies trained in simulation often learn to exploit inaccuracies in the simulation to achieve their goal, and then fall apart in the real world where the actual laws of physics prevent these exploits.

 These problems were addressed with techniques like [Domain Randomization](./3-control/3-simulation/2-domain-randomization/1-domain-randomization.pdf), [Dynamics Randomization](./3-control/3-simulation/3-dynamics-randomization/1-dynamics-randomization.pdf), and [Simulation Optimization](./3-control/3-simulation/5-sim-opt/1-sim-opt.pdf) where control policies were trained with randomized object textures, lighting conditions, and even laws of physics.